What is Occupational Therapy?

 What education is needed to work as an Occupational Therapist?

-According to the Bureau of Labor and Statistics, the average median wage of an occupational therapist is approximately $72,320 per year.
+According to the Bureau of Labor and Statistics, the median salary of an occupational therapist is approximately $72,320 per year.

 The American Physical Therapy Association